UMGAD: Unsupervised Multiplex Graph Anomaly Detection: Introduction

-\textbf{Challenges.} Existing UGAD approaches, CL-based and GAE-based methods, have achieved promising results.
-Nevertheless, the UGAD task still faces the following two major challenges: (1) \textit{Most existing methods focus solely on single-layer heterogeneous graphs, while real-world graphs are often multiplex.} Real-world graph data typically includes multiple types of interactions, such as clicking, adding, and buying between users and items in e-commerce networks, or different comments and rating scores in review networks.
-These interactions result in complex structures, known as multiplex heterogeneous graphs, which have increasingly attracted researchers' attention.
-Due to the complexity and diversity of interactions within these networks, the GAD task becomes more challenging, complicating the design of effective anomaly detection algorithms.
-(2) \textit{In real unsupervised scenarios, most of the existing aspects face difficulties in selecting anomaly score thresholds because the number of anomalies is unknown}.
-Existing models typically employ two approaches to set the anomaly score threshold: first, by selecting the threshold based on the known number of anomalies when ground truth data is available; second, by choosing the threshold that yields the best model performance.
-However, these methods are not suitable when the number of anomalies and their labels are unknown, making it unreasonable to rely on these approaches for threshold selection in the unsupervised scenario.
+\textbf{Challenges.} Existing UGAD approaches, such as CL-based and GAE-based methods, have achieved promising results.
+Nevertheless, the UGAD task still faces the following two major challenges: (1) \textit{Most existing methods focus solely on non-multiplex heterogeneous graphs, while real-world graphs are often multiplex that typically include multiple types of interactions.} For example, there exist viewing, carting, and buying relations between users and items in e-commerce networks, or users' different comments and rating scores on items in review networks.
+These interactions result in complex structures, known as multiplex heterogeneous graphs~\cite{liu2020fast,yu2022multiplex,li2025dual}.
+Anomaly detection in multiplex heterogeneous graphs is challenging because the interacting multiple relations are extremely complex and different types of relations have different effects on anomaly detection.
+(2) \textit{In real unsupervised scenarios, most of existing aspects face difficulties in selecting anomaly score thresholds because the number of anomalies is unknown}.
+Existing models typically employ two approaches to select the anomaly score threshold: 1) by selecting the threshold based on the known number of anomalies when ground truth information in the test set is available, and 2) by choosing the threshold that yields the best model performance.
+However, these methods are not suitable when the number of anomalies and their labels are unknown, making it unreasonable to rely on these approaches for threshold selection in the real unsupervised scenario with no ground truth information from the test set.